LiveChat2021/LiveChat/README.md

 * **P6: Unanswered Monologue.** The original questions posted by dialog initiator are not answered.

 <div align=center><img src="https://github.com/LiveChat2021/LiveChat/blob/main/images/topic-pattern.png" width="600" alt="topic-pattern"/></div><br>
 &ensp;&ensp;The above figure shows the percentage of inter-action patterns in different communities, and the average percent-ages are shown in the legends.
 We can see that thedirect/discussedanswer(P4) pattern takes the largest proportions in most of commu-nities.
 In addition, we note that quite a few dialogs (1%) belong to self-answered monologue, while 24% dialogs belong to unansweredmonologue.
-Nearly 1/4 dialogs did not get responses in live chat.
+Nearly 1/4 dialogs did not get responses in live chat.<br>
 <br>
 <div align=center><img src="https://github.com/LiveChat2021/LiveChat/blob/main/images/duration.png" width="600" alt="duration"/></div><br>
 &ensp;&ensp;The above figure shows the violin plots with thedistribution of duration for each pattern.
 We can see that althoughP1 takes a small proportion in dialogs, it lasts the longest.
 Its averageduration is 1.23 hour.
 P2 and P3 last slightly longer than P4.
 P5 laststhe shortest, and its average duration is 0.01 hour.<br>